 Year 8

-Grammar focus: Structuring discursive writing, semi-colons, dashes and colons.
+Grammar focus: Structuring discursive writing, semicolons, dashes and colons.
 Using paragraphs for effect.

 Global Perspectives